-I was 13 years old when I obsessively fantasized over the days called the “future.”
+I was 13 years old when I obsessively fantasized over the days so-called “future.”

-But instead, here I am today, a few weeks away from turning 28.
-And I ask myself where I’ve gone wrong.
+But, instead, here I am today, a few weeks away from turning 28.
+I ask myself, where have I’ve gone wrong?

 What was supposed to be a happily ever after ending may have turned into a disaster.
 One I was not ready for.

 Talk about winning a jackpot?
-And even when I try to not think about it for too long, social media reminds me that my biological clock may be ticking.
+And even when I try to not think about it for too long, social media reminds me that my biological clock is ticking.
 Newsfeeds are filled with marriage proposals and pregnancies.

 I am not happy with life, not because I am not married or because I don’t have the dream job.
-I am unhappy because it took me years to realize that life doesn’t come with planners and things happen naturally––no matter what age.
+I am unhappy because it took years to realize how life doesn’t come with planners and things happen naturally—no matter what age.
 In other words, we have no control over our lives.